THE VALUE OF PANORAMIC SENSING

-From something so fundamental to life, there are sure to be many other short term, and long term benefits.
-These are some of the first effects.
+From something so fundamental to life, there are sure to be many short term and long term benefits.

-You'll have often heard the clichés – unity, balance, peace of mind, here and now – the difference is that i can give short common sense explanations of how and why they happen.
+You'll have often heard the clichés – here and now, peace of mind, unity, balance – the difference is that i can give short common sense explanations of how and why they happen.

 The Feeling of Oneness